AfreenAnsari90/WebAPI-CRUD-using-In-Memory-Data-Store/README.md

+Steps for WebAPI CRUD using In Memory Data:
 1. Select template ASP.NET Core Web API
 2. Add a class and make it API controller
 3. Add Models folder and add – Villa model and add  properties